KERELKO/mongorepo/docs/decorators.md

 For now, `mongorepo` gives you two decorators for creating repositories:
 `mongo_repository` and `async_mongo_repository`.
 They have the same functionality, but the second one is asynchonous.
 The decorators have a lot of functionality.
-On this page i will show all available
+On this page I will show all available

+### Include and exclude fields

+to exclude field or include field in repository just pass name of the field with `True` of `False` to the params of decorator

 ```py
 # You can add or remove fields if want